chel-007/rustyspaces-Productivity-Tool/readme.md

     That's all!

-> **NB:** the app was designed with the goal of being fully responsive on mobile devices, and thanks to Flutter, it almost is. **However,** please be aware that your cookies won't transfer! xD
+> **NB:** the app was designed with the goal of being fully responsive on mobile devices, and thanks to Flutter, it almost is. **However,** please be aware that your cookies won't transfer. xD